 Solaris Volume Manager supports both RAID-1+0 and RAID-0+1 redundancy.
-RAID-1+0 redundancy constitutes a configuration of mirrors that are then striped) and RAID 0+1 (stripes that are then mirrored) redundancy, depending on the context.
-The Solaris Volume Manager interface makes it appear that all RAID 1 devices are strictly RAID 0+1, but Solaris Volume Manager recognizes the underlying components and mirrors each individually, when possible.
+RAID-1+0 redundancy constitutes a configuration of mirrors that are then striped.
+RAID-0+1 redundancy constitutes a configuration of stripes that are then mirrored.
+The Solaris Volume Manager interface makes it appear that all RAID-1 devices are strictly RAID-0+1.
+However, Solaris Volume Manager recognizes the underlying components and mirrors each individually, when possible.

-Solaris Volume Manager cannot always provide RAID 1+0 functionality.
-However, in a best practices environment, where both submirrors are identical to each other and are made up of disk slices (and not soft partitions), RAID 1+0 will be possible.
+Solaris Volume Manager cannot always provide RAID-1+0 functionality.
+However, where both submirrors are identical to each other and are composed of disk slices (and not soft partitions), RAID-1+0 is possible.

-For example, with a pure RAID 0+1 implementation and a two-way mirror that consists of three striped slices, a single slice failure could fail one side of the mirror.
-And, assuming that no hot spares were in use, a second slice failure would fail the mirror.
+Consider a RAID-0+1 implementation with a two-way mirror that consists of three striped slices.
+Without Solaris Volume Manager, a single slice failure could fail one side of the mirror.
+Assuming that no hot spares are in use, a second slice failure would fail the mirror.
 Using Solaris Volume Manager, up to three slices could potentially fail without failing the mirror.
 The mirror does not fail because each of the three striped slices are individually mirrored to their counterparts on the other half of the mirror.

-Mirror d1 consists of two submirrors, each of which consists of three identical physical disks and the same interlace value.
-A failure of three disks, A, B, and F can be tolerated because the entire logical block range of the mirror is still contained on at least one good disk.
+The RAID-1 volume consists of two submirrors.
+Each of the submirrors consist of three identical physical disks that have the same interlace value.
+A failure of three disks, A, B, and F, is tolerated.
+The entire logical block range of the mirror is still contained on at least one good disk.
 All of the volume's data is available.